PLENARY THEMES

 ONE

-NextGen HTA: Embracing Change to Meet Global Demands
+NextGen HTA: Embracing Change To Meet Global Demands

 TWO

-NextGen Methods: Hype or Here to Stay?
+NextGen Methods: Hype Or Here To Stay?

 THREE

-NextGen Participation: How Can We Use HTA To Achieve More Transparent, Equitable, and Fair Health Systems?
+NextGen Participation: How Can We Use HTA To Achieve More Transparent, Equitable, And Fair Health Systems?

 PLENARY ONE

-NextGen HTA: Embracing Change to Meet Global Demands
+NextGen HTA: Embracing Change To Meet Global Demands

 Imagine a rapidly evolving healthcare landscape where advancements in technology, such as artificial intelligence and molecular genomic profiling, are reshaping our approach to health and wellness.
 In this dynamic environment, health technology assessment (HTA) faces significant challenges and must evolve and adapt to maintain its relevance and impact.
 Should HTA transition from its conventional role of gradually assessing new technologies to becoming a more proactive catalyst for broader transformation within health systems?